The

 Arthur in the late

 1950s.
-His last child, daughter Gail was born while
+His last child, daughter Gail, was born while

-living in that house.
+living in that house in 1958.

 William Frank Heiden